Veslyquix/SRR_FEGBA/Readme.md

 Nichol portrait by Garytop
 Omozu portrait by Garytop
 Senno portrait by Garytop
+Sumeragi portrait by Garytop
 Tarba portrait by Garytop
+TakumiEmptyVessel portrait by Garytop
 Zhara portrait by Garytop
 Zola portrait by Garytop